 All of the cards we’ve discussed so far involved a three-step process: You buy a reload card, load it onto a prepaid card, then cash out via various methods.
-There is an easier and more lucrative option: Visa and MasterCard gift cards.
+There is an easier option: Skip straight to Visa and MasterCard gift cards.

 Many gift cards are now PIN-enabled, which makes it possible to unload them via prepaid card loads or money order purchases.
-These gift cards can be purchased in $500 increments and have fees ranging from $3.95-$6.95.
-To eliminate part of the fee, you can purchase them online through select shopping portals and earn cash back.
+These gift cards can be purchased in maximum $500 increments and have fees ranging from $3.95-$6.95.

 Purchasing Visa and MasterCard gift cards is becoming one of my favorite manufactured spending due to the following advantages:

 1. No purchase limit.
 You can buy as many of these as you want.
-The only thing to take into account is whether you have the time to unload them all.
+The only thing to take into account is whether you have time to unload them all.

-In addition to unloading them via money orders, you can also load them onto Target Prepaid REDcard (aka Redbird).
-Redbirds can be loaded at any Target register and you can then use the online bill pay center to pay your credit cards and other bills.
+In addition to unloading them via money orders, you can also load them onto Bluebird or Serve prepaid cards.
+These cards can be loaded at Walmart stores and the online bill pay center can be utilized to pay your credit cards and other bills.

 Keep in mind that just because a gift card has a Visa logo on it, that does not mean it’s PIN enabled.
-Walmart, for example, has a range of Visa gift cards that do not come with PIN numbers.
 Gift cards issued by Bancorp, US Bank, and MetaBank are usually PIN enabled.
-Some folks do have problems using Vanilla Visa gift cards to purchase money orders at Walmart, so keep that in mind.

 3. Category bonus potential.
 You can buy Visa and MasterCard gift cards at grocery stores, office supply stores, and drug stores – all of which are lucrative category bonus merchants.
 These cards don’t come in very large denominations (mostly in increments of $500 or less), but the bonus points paid out by credit card issuers often makes it worthwhile.